 You worked on your story for some time.
 Your writing group loved it, and gave you feedback on how to make it better.
 You revised it and polished it until you felt it was the very best you could write.
-You finished it.
+You did it, you made it across the finish line - hooray!

 You sent your story to a magazine.
 This felt great!
 Success!